mtcontre/surfwb-uc/README.md

 now you need all python 2.7, numpy and matplotlib to run

      python setrun.py

 this will create directories data/ and results/, and inside data/ you can see the bathymetry and initial condition in .png files.
+Tell the computer where the input data directory is by typing

+    export INDIR=data

-Now we are ready to run
+now we are ready to run the model through

     ./xsurf